Unlimited-Code-Works/homework/README.md

 ## how to start

-  you can play this through a x-mind map given by @centsend.
+  you can play this through a x-mind map given by [@centsent](https://github.com/centsent).

 ## preparation